Last Updated on 06/04/2022

 Best Nuts For Hiking

-Out of interest, I wanted to know which were the Best Nuts For Hiking in terms of energy and protein so thought I would make a quick post about it.
-In this guide, I have chosen 10 of the most common nuts found in stores around the world to see which add the most value to your trail mix.
+Out of interest, I wanted to know which were the Best Nuts For Hiking in terms of energy and protein, so I thought I would make a quick post about it.
+In this guide, I have chosen 10 of the most common nuts found in stores worldwide to see which add the most value to your trail mix.
 You will learn which offers the most energy and which hiking nuts provide other nutritional benefits.

 In terms of foods that you can carry for hiking fuel, nuts are up there at the very top of the list.
 Nuts are packed with healthy fats and protein calories to take the edge off your hunger with a mere handful.
 Lightweight in terms of what you get from them and easy to pack or keep in your pocket or backpack lid, nuts are ideal for snacking on before, during, and after a hike.